siyul-park/uniflow/docs/user_extension.md

 # User Extension

-This guide details how to extend your services and integrate them into the runtime environment.
+This guide explains how to extend your services and integrate them into the runtime environment.

 ## Setting Up the Development Environment